rickysmoothhands/Console-RPG/README.md

 - **[15]** Inventory System: The ability for the game to store what items the player has in their inventory.
 - **[15]** Shop System: The ability for the player to store how many coins they have and then be able to buy items in a shop using those coins.
     - **[+5]** Use console colors to indiciate which items the player can or can't afford.
 - **[15]** Serialization System: The ability for the game to save and load the user's data by reading from a file.
-The user should be able to save and load data at any time.
     - **[+5]** At least 3 save slots.